49 Chestnut Street

 +1 413 787 1548 (Tourist Information)

-The cluster of museums, a library and a national memorial facing the park at the Old Hill and on the corner of Chestnut Street and State Street comprises the Quadrangle.
+This cluster of museums, plus a library and a national memorial, on the corner of Chestnut Street and State Street comprises the Quadrangle.
 The George Walter Vincent Smith Art Museum

-is a fine center where you can learn about the physical and natural science and its exhibit displays life size models and skeletal remains of dinosaurs and animals from Savannah.
+is a fine center where you can learn about the physical and natural science and its exhibits display such things as life size models and remains of dinosaurs and animals from Savannah.
 Various antique automobiles and weapons that were part of the Connecticut Valley Historical Museum

-, are displayed inside the Museum of Springfield History that opened to public in 2009.
-Besides, the Quadrangle also holds the central library of Springfield City Library which was built in 1913, Connecticut Valley Historical Museum and Dr. Seuss National Memorial Sculpture Garden
+, are displayed inside the Museum of Springfield History that opened to the public in 2009.
+The Quadrangle also houses the Springfield City Library, which was built in 1913, the Connecticut Valley Historical Museum, and the Dr. Seuss National Memorial Sculpture Garden

 .
-Hours and prices vary for each museum.
+Hours and prices vary for each museum and attraction.